saman-pasha/LCC/README.md

   ;; some commented code or documentation inside code (return (* a a)))
 ```
-* Preprocessor Clauses: a clause which starts with at-sign "@"
+* Preprocessor Clauses: a clause which starts with at-sign "@" and accepts one argument. code clause is used for writing C code inside lcc.
 ```lisp
 (@define (code "SHA1_ROTL(bits, word) (((word) << (bits)) | ((word) >> (32-(bits)))"))